 Let’s look at one of the largest companies in the U.S., Apple.

-In 2014, Apple sales totalled more than $180 billion, with a net profit of $39.5 billion.
+In 2014, Apple sales totalled over $180 billion, with a net profit of $39.5 billion.
 By the end of 2022, sales were approaching $400 billion and the company had net profits of nearly $100 billion.

 It’s not the Illuminati that has driven Apple’s stock up over the past nine years.
 The price has gone up because Apple is simply making a lot more money than it used to.
 All things being equal, a company that generates more profits should be worth more.

-Being an investor in the stock market means that you participate in the profits through share ownership and cash flows of companies.
+Being an investor in the stock market means you participate in the profits through share ownership and cash flows of companies.
 You benefit from their innovation, investments and growth.
 If you believe that companies will continue to thrive in the future, you should invest in the stock market and not sit on the sidelines.